Airi Miyabe

 Airi Miyabe (宮部 藍梨, Miyabe Airi) is a Japanese volleyball player and a member of the Japan women's national volleyball team.
-She is of mixed Nigerian and Japanese heritage.
+She is of mixed Nigerian and Japanese heritage and is the older sister of Ameze Miyabe.

 Miyabe competed in the 2015 FIVB Volleyball World Grand Prix.
 At the club level, she represented Kinrankai Senior High School in 2015.

+At the collegiate level in the United States, Miyabe attended the College of Southern Idaho before transferring to the University of Minnesota, where she played for the Minnesota Golden Gophers.

 She was also a member of the Japanese national team at the 2024 Olympics.